-We have all heard the trainers harp on about stretching after exercise and we often think it’s not important or you don’t have time.
-We all know if we are one of the guilty ones who just doing a quick 5 second stretch (or nothing at all) and running out the door.
+We have all heard the trainers harp on about stretching after exercise and we often think it’s not necessary or you don’t have time.
+We all know if we are one of the guilty ones who just do a quick 5-second stretch or nothing at all and run out the door.

 Benefits of stretching more: